Debt Management Plan FAQs

 Will a debt management plan hurt my credit?

 Your credit score may dip at the beginning on your DMP as your credit accounts are closed.
 However, this impact is usually temporary and your score should improve over time as you continue to make your required monthly payments.
+On average, clients see their credit scores improve by 62 points after two years on the DMP.

 Read more: Will a Debt Management Plan Hurt My Credit?